Home > Business > CSR > The eco-designer, a green profession serving business performance

 2/ Environmental compliance assessment

 Firstly, it carries out rigorous analyses, such as Life Cycle Assessment (LCA), to evaluate the environmental impact of products.
-These analyses are an essential prerequisite for compliance with current regulations and standards.
+These analyses are an essential prerequisite for ensuring compliance with current regulations and standards.

 This mission also includes constant monitoring to keep abreast of legislative and technological developments.